Lovecraft studies: History

-Early efforts & Derleth's work (1937 - 1971)
+Early efforts and Derleth's work (1937–1971)

 Lovecraft died largely unknown in 1937; his works having been usually associated with pulp magazines like Weird Tales.
 August Derleth, a friend of the late Lovecraft, is credited with the preservation and dissemination of Lovecraft's writing in this period, much of which was unpublished in his lifetime.
 Derleth founded Arkham House for this purpose in 1939.
 While Lovecraft studies as a serious scholarly field did not emerge until the 1970s, S. T. Joshi, credits the development of the field to Derleth's work.

 However, work in this period was marred by low quality editions and misinterpretations of Lovecraft's worldview.
 For example, Derleth incorrectly argued that there was a dichotomy between the good "Elder Gods" and the evil "Old Ones" in Lovecraft's fiction, the expulsion of these Old Ones paralleled Christian theology, the beings in the stories were elementals, and Lovecraft's stories could be clearly divided into sets.
 Fritz Leiber, Matthew H. Onderdonk, and George T. Wetzel were among the early critics who were active in Derleth's time; they opposed others such as Edmund Wilson.
 Perhaps most egregiously, Derleth also published sixteen works claiming that they were collaborations between himself and the late Lovecraft; in truth they were written almost entirely by Derleth and included only loose concepts or fragments of original texts.
 These are not considered Lovecraft works by modern scholarship.
-Joshi has stated that Derleth was responsible for the "propagation of numerous errors, distortions, and outright lies about Lovecraft’s fiction and general philosophy".
+Joshi has stated that Derleth was responsible for the "propagation of numerous errors, distortions, and outright lies about Lovecraft's fiction and general philosophy".